The January 2025 California Wildfires: Understanding Tax Relief for Victims Through Federal and California Casualty Loss Rules

 A "casualty loss" refers to property damage or economic loss caused by an unexpected, sudden, or unusual event, such as a fire, flood, or earthquake.
 Under the U.S. tax code, both federal and California tax law allows individuals and businesses to deduct certain types of losses resulting from such disasters.

-The Internal Revenue Service (IRS) and California Franchise Tax Board (FTB) will issue additional guidelines that generally include extended tax filing deadlines, delays in making tax payments and possibly the option of claiming the 2025 casualty loss on either their 2024 or 2025 tax returns.
+The Internal Revenue Service (IRS) and California Franchise Tax Board (FTB) have provided additional guidelines that generally include postponed tax filing deadlines, delays in making tax payments and possibly the option of claiming the 2025 casualty loss on either their 2024 or 2025 tax returns.

 At the federal level, the IRS allows taxpayers to deduct losses related to casualty events like the California wildfires, provided specific criteria are met.
 Here is a current overview of the key federal rules regarding casualty losses:

-- In the case of the 2025 California wildfires, damage caused by the fires clearly qualifies as a casualty loss.
+• In the case of the 2025 California wildfires, damage caused by the fires clearly qualify for personal and/or business casualty losses for tax purposes.

-- For example, if a taxpayer’s AGI is $500,000 and the casualty loss (after insurance proceeds) amounts to $300,000, the deductible amount would be $300,000 reduced by $100 (the $100 threshold) and further reduced by $50,000 (10% of their AGI).
-The $50,100 reduction to the $300,000 loss would result in a net casualty loss deduction of $249,900.
-This 10% limitation applies only to personal-use property and does not apply to business property or any portion of the home that is taken as a home office deduction.
-Therefore, business casualty loss deductions will always be higher.
+• For example, if a taxpayer’s AGI is $500,000 and the casualty loss (after insurance proceeds) amounts to $300,000, the deductible amount would be $300,000 reduced by $100 as well as $50,000 (10% of their AGI).
+The $50,100 reduction to the $300,000 loss would result in a net California casualty loss deduction of $249,900.
+This 10%AGI limitation applies only to personal-use property (including primary residences) and does not apply to business property or any portion of the home that is taken as a home office deduction.
+Therefore, California business casualty loss deductions will generally be higher than personal-use property casualties.

-- Insurance Proceeds: Casualty loss deductions are limited to amounts not compensated for by insurance proceeds.
-If the victim has insurance coverage for the losses, the amount of any insurance payout must be subtracted from the loss claim.
+5. Insurance Proceeds: Casualty loss deductions are limited to amounts not compensated for by insurance proceeds.
+If the victim has insurance coverage for the losses, the amount of any insurance payout must be subtracted from the loss claim in determining any loss.
 If the insurance payout does not cover the entire loss, the taxpayer can still claim a deduction for the remainder of the loss.
 Due to many property insurers reducing their policy underwriting in California, some percentage of these fire victims were uninsured or under-insured and these casualty loss tax benefits will become even more critical.
+In the case where insurance pays out amounts in excess of the taxpayer's tax basis in the destroyed or damaged property, a tax gain may be realized.
 It is important to note that a timely insurance claim for reimbursement of loss must be made for it to be deducted as a casualty loss.

-- IRC Section 121, 1031 and 1033: These federal code sections may be available to fire victims to exclude (IRC Section 121) or defer (1031and 1033) any gain that may be realized from the disposition of their residential or business properties.
-In the case of a sale or non-replacement of a personal residence, the taxpayer can claim a $250,000 (Single or Married Filing Separate) or $500,000 (Married Filing Joint).
-In the event the sales proceeds and/or insurance proceeds received by the property owner exceed the tax basis of the victim’s property, the taxpayer can find a replacement property and invest those proceeds into new property.
-The 1031 rules have a very short identification (45 days) and replacement period (180 days), while the 1033 rules applicable to Involuntary Conversions allow up to two years from the end of the year that the taxpayer first received proceeds.
+6. IRC Section 121, 1031 and 1033 (updated 2/7/25): These are various federal code sections that may be available for California fire victims to exclude (IRC Section 121) or defer (1031 and 1033) any gain that may be realized from the disposition of their residential or business properties.
+In the case of a sale or non-replacement of a personal residence, the taxpayer may be able to claim a $250,000 (Single or Married Filing Separate) or $500,000 (Married Filing Joint) exclusion under IRC Section 121.
+In the event the sales proceeds and/or insurance proceeds received by the property owner exceed the tax basis of the victim’s property, the taxpayer can find a replacement property and invest those proceeds into a new property.
+The 1031 rules generally have a very short identification (45 days) and replacement period (180 days); however, these deadlines are extended under Rev. Proc.
+2018-58, while the 1033 rules applicable to Involuntary Conversions generally allow up to two years from the end of the year that the taxpayer first received proceeds to acquire replacement property (four years if the proceeds are for a taxpayer's principal residence or any of its contents).

 How to Claim Your Income Tax Deductions